Antisocial personality disorder describes individuals who tend to disregard and violate the rights of others around them.

 Antisocial personality is confirmed by a psychological evaluation.
 Other disorders should be ruled out first, as this is a serious diagnosis.

 The alcohol and drug abuse common among people with antisocial personality disorder can exacerbate symptoms of the disorder.
 When substance abuse and antisocial personality disorder coexist, treatment is more complicated for both.

 While the exact causes of this disorder are unknown, both environmental and genetic factors have been implicated.
 Genetic factors are suspected since the incidence of antisocial behavior is higher in people with an antisocial biological parent.
 Environmental factors may also be blamed, however, as a person whose role model had antisocial tendencies is more likely to develop them.

-About 3 percent of men and about 1 percent of women have antisocial personality disorder.
+About three percent of men and about one percent of women have antisocial personality disorder.
 Much higher percentages exist among the prison population.

 Antisocial personality disorder is one of the most difficult personality disorders to treat.
 Individuals rarely seek treatment on their own and may initiate therapy only when mandated to do so by a court.

 There is no clearly indicated treatment for antisocial personality disorder.
 Recently, an antipsychotic medication called clozapine has shown promising results in improving symptoms among men with antisocial personality disorder.